dereksonderegger/444/docs/41_SpeedingUpR.md

 ## Parallel Aware Functions

-There are many packages that address problems that are "embarassingly easily parallelized" and they will happily work with multiple cores.
-Methods that rely on resampling certainly fit into this category.
+There are many packages that address problems that are "embarrassingly easily parallelized" and they will happily work with multiple cores.
+Methods that rely on re-sampling certainly fit into this category.

 ### `boot::boot`
-Bootstrapping relys on resampling the dataset and calculating test statistics from each resample.
+Bootstrapping relies on re-sampling the dataset and calculating test statistics from each resample.
 In R, the most common way to do this is using the package `boot` and we just need to tell the `boot` function, to use the multiple cores available.
 (Note, we have to have registered the cores first!)

 ```r